aviv82/aviv.github.io/planning/development-strategy.md

 - there are social media icons on `index.html`

-  - this will be developed as part of the nav bar on the `-sm-icons` branch
+  - this will be developed as part of the nav bar on the `12-sm-icons` branch

   - [ ] `html` use `link` to reference icons